tam-km-truong/PhyloPack/README.md

 ## Real-world application: Compressing the AllTheBacteria collection

-On the AllTheBacteria (ATB) collection [cite here], containing millions of genomes, PhyloPack was used to generate phylogeny-aware genome orderings and batches prior to compression.
+On the AllTheBacteria (ATB) collection [2], containing millions of genomes, PhyloPack was used to generate phylogeny-aware genome orderings and batches prior to compression.

 Dataset scale - ATB version 2025-05: